ros-industrial/ros2_canopen/canopen/sphinx/user-guide/how-to-create-a-configuration.rst

-How to create a coniguration package
+How to create a configuration package
 ========================================
 In order to use the ros2_canopen stack for your robot, you need to create a configuration package, that holds the configuration of the